News Alert: The geko™ device receives FDA 510(k) for edema reduction supporting entry in the USA. Read The Full Press Release

 The geko™ device can prevent Deep Vein Thrombosis (DVT)

-The geko™ device has been reviewed by The National Institute for Health and Clinical Excellence (NICE) medical technology evaluation program (MTEP) as anti-stasis/DVT prophylaxis solution to specific groups of patients who cannot be served by existing modalities.
+The geko™ device has been reviewed by the UK National Institute for Health and Clinical Excellence (NICE) medical technology evaluation program (MTEP) as anti-stasis/DVT prophylaxis solution to specific groups of patients who cannot be served by existing modalities.

 The recommendations are: